hibbitts-design/grav-plugin-helios-course-hub/_demo/pages/readme/default-toc.md

 ### Adding a New Course

-To add a course beyond the three included demo folders, copy an existing course folder (e.g. `cpt-363-1/`) via FTP or the Admin panel (when using the Admin panel, open course page, click the copy icon to open the **Copy Page** dialog, update the **Folder Name** field to a valid new course ID (e.g. `course-101`)), then ensure it follows the naming rules above, and add the new folder name as a key in `versioning.labels` in `user/config/themes/helios.yaml` (or via **Admin → Themes → Helios → Versioning → Version Labels**).
+To add a course beyond the three included demo folders, copy an existing course folder (e.g. `cpt-363-1/`) via FTP or the Admin panel (when using the Admin panel, open course page, click the copy icon, update the **Page Title** field to a valid new course ID (e.g. `course-101`)), then ensure it follows the naming rules above, and add the resulting new folder name as a key in `versioning.labels` in `user/config/themes/helios.yaml` (or via **Admin → Themes → Helios → Versioning → Version Labels**).
 Then set **Published** to **Yes** in the Admin panel to make it visible on the Courses homepage.

 > [!TIP]
 > After duplicating and renaming a course folder, clear the Grav cache via the **Clear Cache** button in the Admin panel if the new course does not appear immediately.